 If you have the ability to organize your call lists before you being your call blocks, group similar companies together.
 Put companies of the same size, with similar products, in the same industry, or in the same location together.
 This will lend itself to more natural flow for yourself.

-Cold calls are not for selling.
+Unless you’re in a truly transactional business like insurance, cold calls shouldn’t be for selling.
 Some of the best cold calls barely touch on the actual functions of the product at all.
 Do not try to close your contact on the first call, all you need is a little bit of interest.